eudes/korg-nts1-esp32/README.md

   }

   // HOST I/F Give priority to Idle processing of received data
-  // As long as the reception buffer is not emptyる while (!SPI_RX_BUF_EMPTY()) {
+  // As long as the reception buffer is not empty while (!SPI_RX_BUF_EMPTY()) {
     // Reads from the buffer and executes the handler
     // Data in receive buffer